mrmojica/reduce-food-waste-app/README.md

-# reduce-food-waste-app
+# Reduce Food Waste App
-An app that tracks your food waste and helps you to eliminate it, also provides information on how to store food to keep them fresh longer.
+This is an app that tracks your food waste and helps you to eliminate it, also provides information on how to store food to keep them fresh longer.

 ## Open Source Collaborative Work
 - Fork the repo and work on your own branch for the feature you are adding